LOADING ...

 I was anxious, and a bit uncertain

-as I kept to myself everyday
+as I kept repeating to everyday

-we boarded the plane,
+before we the plane,

-Damn, going to Nashville
+Damn, we're to Nashville

 There certainly weren't any career moves happening